 Decisions of such substance require a high level of confidence and comfort, usually a result of careful consideration.
-The average Internet shopper is no different.
+The average online shopper is no different.
 If anything, they’re more deliberate, more apt to research their options, than the rest.
-That multifamily PPC ad that led them to your site?
-It may be one of five or more results (organic and PPC) they check, and the sale may simply come down to which advertiser supplied sufficient information to facilitate confidence in the apartment community itself.
+That multifamily PPC ad that led them to your multifamily website?
+It may be one of five or more results (organic and multifamily PPC) they check, and the sale may simply come down to which advertiser supplied sufficient information to facilitate confidence in the apartment community itself.

 This comfort can overcome barriers like price that might impede prospects, particularly with larger purchases.
-A would-be resident might be willing to spend 10 percent more for your luxury apartments than the next guy, simply because they’re confident they know exactly what they’re getting.
-That willingness can result in a walk-through, which can result in a sale, all because your site was optimized with an intuitive user experience that kept the visitor engaged long enough to read a substantial amount of copy.
-You’ve inspired confidence in your multifamily residence, and all it required was some strategic copywriting and a willingness to go beyond “short and sweet.”
+A would-be resident might be willing to spend 10% more for your luxury apartments than the next guy, simply because they are confident they know exactly what they are getting.
+That willingness can result in a walk-through, which can result in a sale, all because your multifamily website was optimized with an intuitive user experience that kept the visitor engaged long enough to read a substantial amount of content.
+You have inspired confidence in your multifamily community, and all it required was some strategic copywriting and a willingness to go beyond “short and sweet.”

 Getting the Click

 It may surprise you that strategically substantial content also plays a role in determining who rules the roost in many multifamily PPC arenas.
-That’s right; content is king, even in the keep-it-simple world of pay-per-click advertising.
+That’s right; content is king, even in the keep-it-simple world of multifamily PPC advertising.

-Most valuable online advertising platforms have consideration for an ever-growing list of factors in their ranking of one ad over another, and the amount you’re willing to pay is not the almighty trump card it once was in many platforms.
+Most valuable online advertising platforms have consideration for an ever-growing list of factors in their ranking of one ad over another, and the amount you are willing to pay is not the almighty trump card it once was in many platforms.

 In other words, the ad at the top is not likely the guy who is paying the most.
 In fact, he might very well be paying less.
 Other factors play into the equation, including historical performance, ad copy relevance, and — more than ever — the landing page itself.

 In addition, how a user responds to your landing page also impacts your multifamily PPC ad’s performance in the eyes of the medium.
-If the user clicks on your ad and returns shortly, it doesn’t speak well of your relevance.
+If the user clicks on your ad and returns shortly, it does not speak well of your relevance.